Copperfoil Not Sticking

 There’s three main problems associated with foil not sticking to the glass.

-1. The foil sticks better if the glass is warm.
+- The foil can sometimes stick better if the glass is warm.
 You can heat it on a light box, or with a hair dryer.
 Work in a warm room and make sure the glass stays warm.

 If you suspect that the foil is old and oxidized, you could try lightly rubbing it with steel wool.
 This will help it stick and with the subsequent soldering.